 Jorge Conde is a General Partner on the Bio + Health team, where he focuses on life sciences and healthcare investments across therapeutics, diagnostics, tools, and software.
 Jorge currently serves on the boards of Asimov, CAMP4, Cartography, Doppler Bio, Dyno, Earli, IDRx, Komodo Health, Octant Bio, Tome Biosciences, and Vicinitas.

-Prior to joining a16z, Jorge served as Chief Strategy Officer, Chief Financial Officer, and Chief Product Officer for Syros (NASDAQ: SYRS), which is advancing small molecules to control the expression of genes.
-Jorge was also co-founder and CEO of Knome, a human genome interpretation company acquired by Tute Genomics in 2015.
-Earlier in his career, Jorge worked in marketing and operations at MedImmune and as a biotechnology investment banker at Morgan Stanley.
+Prior to joining Andreessen Horowitz, Jorge served as Chief Strategy Officer, Chief Financial Officer, and Chief Product Officer for Syros.
+Jorge was also cofounder and Chief Executive Officer of Knome, a human genome interpretation company acquired by Tute Genomics in 2015.
+Before that, Jorge worked in marketing and operations at MedImmune and as a biotechnology investment banker at Morgan Stanley.

 Jorge holds an MBA from Harvard Business School, an MS from the Harvard-MIT Division of Health Sciences and Technology, and a BA in biology from Johns Hopkins University.
 Jorge was named one of the top 35 young innovators in the world by the MIT Technology Review and is a Henry Crown Fellow of the Aspen Institute and a member of the Aspen Global Leadership Network.
 He previously served on the board of the Museum of Science, Boston.

 Born and raised in Miami by Cuban and Peruvian parents, and married to a Madrileña, Jorge and his family of six live in California.
 The family cheers for Real Madrid, the Boston Red Sox, and the Miami Dolphins.